 Q: How private is Telehealth?

 A: We take HIPAA and privacy very seriously.
-We use a secure HIPAA-compliant interface for telehealth sessions.
+Indeed, we use a secure HIPAA-compliant interface for telehealth sessions.
 We make sure you have your own personal privacy too.
 We confirm you are in a private space with your own computer and internet connection for the session.
-We ask that you don’t use your employer’s computer or public internet.
+Furthermore, we ask that you don’t use your employer’s computer or public internet.
 As therapists, we too, will be in complete privacy on our end.

 Q: What is the cost?
 Is it covered by insurance?